- Not AKC Recognized

 If your dog spends a good amount of time outside, he may naturally trim his nails down.
 You will still need to clip them but not as often.
 Be sure to keep his ears clean and dry too.

-Bernedoodles are fairly simple to train and benefit from 20-60 minutes of daily exercise.
+Bernedoodles are fairly simple to train and benefit from activity levels of 20-60 minutes of daily exercise.
 They are highly intelligent and take well to attention and to showing off.
 In their later years, however, training may become a huge challenge as they slow down around their seventh year if not before.

 It is imperative to use a positive tone when training this breed as they get their feelings hurt easily and can become stubborn as well.